juxtapos/remotecontrol.js/README.md

 'tokenAccepted' message, if this token is known: it was previously issued to a host application and is still valid.

+## Performance

+I have not yet tested this setup with more than two clients connecting and interacting at the same time.
+However, given serious reports on the io performance of node.js, I think it should easily scale to hundreds of users simultanously.

 ## Next Steps

    * Refactor the host application script code to library, implement event interface.